Last updated: 18 June 2025

 The Peace For Okinawa Coalition is a non-profit advocacy group led by young Luchuans (also known as Ryukyuans / Okinawans / Uchinaanchu) to promote Luchuan culture, history, languages, and rights.
-We are headquartered in Okinawa City, Luchu and have an extension office in Honolulu, Oahu, the Hawaiian Kingdom.
+We are headquartered in Okinawa, with extension offices in New York, Hawaii, and the Philippines.
 Our official working languages are Luchuan, Chinese, and English.

 Highlights